-Crutches will need to be used for up to six weeks after the operation.
+Crutches or a walking frame will need to be used for up to six weeks after the operation.
 By six weeks, the majority of people should be able to return to most normal activities, including driving.
 Full recovery can take 3 to 6 months.

-It is usual to see the surgeon 2 to 6 weeks after surgery to assess recovery.
-Long-term follow up may also be recommended in order to monitor the wear of the artificial joint.
+Long-term follow up may be recommended in order to monitor the wear of the artificial joint.
 It may be that replacement of the artificial hip joint will be recommended if it wears significantly.
 In general, most hip replacements last at least 15 years if cared for and not subjected to excessive stress.

 There have been concerns about some metal-on-metal hip prostheses wearing out sooner than anticipated.
 Metal-on-metal protheses have only been used in a minority of all hip replacement surgeries and are now rarely used.
 People who have had a hip replacement and have concerns, or are experiencing pain or discomfort, should see their doctor.
 Despite these concerns, hip replacement is generally a safe and successful procedure that reduces pain and improves mobility.

 Mayo Clinic (2020).
 Hip replacement (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/tests-procedures/hip-replacement/about/pac-20385042 [Accessed: 14/07/20]